-Wästberg is a young, Swedish lamps manufacturer and concentrates on technique and form.
-The small but fine collection includes lamps made by famous designers like Maarten Van Severen, David Chipperfield or the trio Claesson Koivisto Rune.
-Wästberg established in Scandinavia in a very short amount of time, won numerous design awards and appeared in specialized magazines.
+Wästberg is a young, Swedish lamp manufacturer and concentrates on technique and form.
+The small but fine collection includes lamps made by famous designers, such as Maarten Van Severen, David Chipperfield, or the trio Claesson Koivisto Rune.
+Wästberg established itself in Scandinavia in a very short period of time, won numerous design awards, and appeared in specialised magazines.

 It all started with the vision of the company’s founder: Magnus Wästberg wanted to change the idea of design with lamps.
-Away from the omnipresent light, finding the appreciation of decent shadows and contrasts.
-Cold and sterile rooms should become atmospheric with the lamps from Wästberg.
-The light solutions of the Swedish company create intimate spheres and ensure that people feel comfortable – Magnus Wästberg thought of bonfires accompanying people since ever, when he founded his company.
+Away from the omnipresent light, finding the appreciation of discreet shadows and contrasts.
+Cold and sterile rooms should become atmospheric with lamps from Wästberg.
+The light solutions of the Swedish company create intimate spheres and ensure that people feel comfortable – Magnus Wästberg thought of bonfires having accompanied people for many millennia, when he founded his company.

 Wästberg: The philosophy of light

-Magnus Wästberg wrote to some of the most renowned designers and architects of the world of light in order to achieve his aim.
-He asked himself, what they’d think of his vision, how they’d realize the newest discoveries of science and what they wished regarding quality.
+Magnus Wästberg wrote to some of the most renowned designers and architects in the world of light in order to achieve his goal.
+He asked himself what they would think of his vision, how they would realise the newest discoveries of science, and what they would wish regarding quality.
 The resonance was overwhelming.

-If one wishes to resume the Wästberg philosophy, it would sound like this: 1.
-General room light should be replaced by direct illumination.
+If one wishes to summarise the Wästberg philosophy, it would sound like this: 1.
+General room lighting should be replaced by direct illumination.
 2. Direct light should offer all the qualities of a work lamp, but with a wider field of application.
-3. The direct light should include energy efficient illuminants, don’t dazzle, don’t flicker and it should be adjustable.
-With these demands, the young Swedish manufacturer creates surprising, innovative and completed lamps, which one would expect from established companies.
+3. Direct light should include energy efficient illuminants; do not dazzle, do not flicker, and the light should be adjustable.
+With these demands, the young Swedish manufacturer creates surprising, innovative, and complete lamps, which one would expect from established companies.

 Website of Wästberg